mjang/cobalt-product-public-docs/content/en/Getting started/glossary.md

 that can be customized, either through an application server (server-side) or through code such as JavaScript running in the browser (client-side).

+## Gray Box Testing

+Where the pentester has limited knowledge of the internal details of the asset.
+Contrast with white box and black box testing.

 ## Mobile Screen

 A mobile screen is what you see on a mobile device, such as an iPhone or an Android system.
 As